Man loses life savings after waiting too long to report $23K stolen from bank account

-CHICAGO (WLS) -- Thieves are robbing banks without walking even into them, taking money right out of one man's life savings.
+CHICAGO -- Thieves are robbing banks without even walking into them, taking money right out of one man's life savings.

 Mechanic and small business owner Edward Swanigan is devastated, and now he's warning others to make sure you keep a close eye on your bank accounts and statements.